 The faulty metal-on-metal construction of some leading knee and hip implants causes them to produce metallic debris that can cause pain and tissue damage.
 Some of the implants do not bond adequately with the bone and fail prematurely.
 This leads to dislocation, fracture or repeat surgery in some patients.

 Some of the problematic devices include DePuy’s ASR and Pinnacle hip implants, Zimmer Holding’s Durom Cup hip implant and NexGen artificial knee.
 Other defective hip implant systems include Stryker Corp’s Rejuvenate and ABG II hip stem devices.

 Depuy ASR Hip Implants

 DePuy’s recalled its ASR and Pinnacle hip implants in 2010 because of metal-on-metal construction and high premature failure rate.
-Yet, by that time, nearly 93,000 patients already had these defective hip implant systems.
+Yet, by that time, more than 93,000 patients already had these defective hip implant systems.
 Many of these patients brought lawsuits against DePuy for damages when they experienced complications.

 Zimmer Persona Knee Implants